FIELD NOTES · INSTITUTIONAL FINANCE DESIGN & PORTFOLIO ENGINEERING · PUBLISHED MONTHLY

 2. 25 min Pair the funnel note with one regulatory note that matches your stack.
 Buy-side PMs: read MiFID II Best-Execution.
 Cross-border retail brokers: read ASIC RG 268.
 Onboarding and compliance teams: read KYC EDD.
 Institutional execution desks: read FIX 4.4 Latency.

-3. 90 min Read all five.
-They cover the breadth — regulatory translation, institutional execution, onboarding conversion, and portfolio engineering as a discipline.
+3. 90 min Read all eight.
+They cover the breadth — regulatory translation, institutional execution, onboarding conversion, post-launch iteration evidence, accessibility audit honesty, methodology disclosure on a Cohen’s d number, and portfolio engineering as a discipline.
 Then read Compliance Approach and Data Verification for the methodology pages they reference.
-That's the full body of practitioner writing on edwson.com.
+That’s the full body of practitioner writing on edwson.com.

 Why field notes